-On August 15, 1993, the College moved from its original location in Road Town to its current campus at Paraquita Bay.
+On 15th August 1993, the College moved from its original location in Road Town to its current campus at Paraquita Bay.
 The College is now in its third decade and continues to exhibit steady growth.
-Whereas it began its operations in 1990 with 135 students, steady increases have brought the number enrolled to 617 students this semester as of Spring 2021.
+Whereas it began its operations in 1990 with 135 students, steady increases have brought the number enrolled to 617 students as of Spring 2021.
 The College's growth is also reflected in the continuing development of existing academic programmes and the creation of new offerings to address identified needs.
-In the hospitality studies area, the College launched a culinary programme in collaboration with the New England Culinary Institute in 2000.
-Recognising that the financial services sector of the economy is a particularly dynamic one, HLSCC launched the Financial Services Institute in 2002 now known as the Robert Mathavious Institute for Financial Services.
+In the hospitality studies area, the College launched a Culinary programme in collaboration with the New England Culinary Institute in 2000.
+Recognising that the financial services sector of the economy is a particularly dynamic one, HLSCC launched the Financial Services.
 In November 2004, the College, in collaboration with the UK-based Chartered Management Institute, began offering their Certificate, Diploma and Executive Diploma in Management.

 The College's Virgin Islands Studies Institute, established in 1997 to serve as a source of information and analysis on the Virgin Islands, continues to encourage and stimulate research on Virgin Islands heritage.
 In keeping with its commitment to enhancing appreciation of the cultural and the aesthetic, the College mounts a vibrant Performing Arts programme, incorporating "Classics in the Atrium," "Jazz Showcase," and the annual British Virgin Islands Summer Arts Institute.
-Through articulation and other collaborative arrangements with external tertiary institutions such as the University of the Virgin Islands, WrightState University, Missouri Southern State University, and the State University of New York at Buffalo, the College has delivered Baccalaureate and Master's degree programmes in such areas as Education, Business Administration, and Nursing.
+Through articulation and other collaborative arrangements with external tertiary institutions such as the University of the Virgin Islands, Wright State University, Missouri Southern State University, and the State University of New York at Buffalo, the College has delivered Baccalaureate and Master's degree programmes in such areas as Education, Business Administration, and Nursing.